CommitToTheBit/committothebit.github.io/_posts/2024-12-30-motives-and-means.md

   alt: July 27, 2024.
 An early set of procedurally generated clues, being used to fill in an Einstein puzzle.
 ---

-There's this old blog post by [**Jimmy Maher**](https://www.filfre.net/2013/02/free-fall-part-2-murder-on-the-zinderneuf/)...
+There's a strong argument to be made that the whodunnit lends itself uniquely well to game design, with no other literary genre seeing itself so explicitly "as a form of game between reader writer" ([**Maher**](https://www.filfre.net/2013/02/free-fall-part-2-murder-on-the-zinderneuf/), 2013).
+There's an equally strong argument that trying to procedurally generate whodunnits is a doomed and deeply stupid venture.
+With a rich history of failures like *Murder of the Zinderneuf* (Free Fall Associates, 1983) and Sheldon Klein's mystery generator (...), it's reasonable to ask - why am I doing this?

 A little bit about me first: I am a sucker for murder mysteries.

+This is why, to me, the whodunnit represents a holy grail for procedural storytelling: where players (self included)...

 ## Representation